cdig/cd-module/README.md

 In this example, the three images will all appear side-by-side.
 Check out the section on [cdRow](#cdrow) for more info.

+* Don't put images directly in cd-row.
+Wrap them in a div.

+**Known Issues**

+* IE: Images that are a direct child of cd-row will be stretched.
+* IE: Images in cd-row may have excessive whitespace above and below them.

 ### img

 Image tags, by default have a style of `width: 100%;` applied to them.